You can search for virtually any attacks, incidents, and vulnerabilities.

 xss parameter but not at XSS-attacks (for instance, SQL-injection attack having

-xss in the GET-parameter), specify
+xss in the GET-parameter), then specify

 attacks p:xss in the search string.